Examples

 Creating a constraint when there exist conflicting node will fail

-Trying to create a node key constraint on the property surname
+Trying to create a node key constraint on the property born

-label will fail when a node without a surname
+label will fail when a node without a born

-CREATE CONSTRAINT FOR (n:Person) REQUIRE (n.firstname, n.surname) IS NODE KEY
+CREATE CONSTRAINT actor_born FOR (actor:Actor) REQUIRE (actor.born) IS NODE KEY

 In this case the node key constraint can not be created because it is violated by existing data.
 Either use Indexes for search performance instead, or remove the offending nodes and then re-apply the constraint.